gravityvi/IT_Lab_Sem3/README.md

 ### Lab 9 Questions

 ##### Question 1
-Implement the basic Depth-First Search (DFS) algorithm.
-Adapt it to develop code for the following additional problems:
+- [x] Implement the basic Depth-First Search (DFS) algorithm.
+Adapt it to develop code for the following additional problems <assign9.java>
-Construct the Block-Cut-point tree associated with any input connected undirected graph.
+- [ ] Construct the Block-Cut-point tree associated with any input connected undirected graph.<assign9.java>
-Perform topological sort of any input directed acyclic graph.
+- [x] Perform topological sort of any input directed acyclic graph. <assign9.java>
-Find the strongly connected components of any input directed graph.
+- [x] Find the strongly connected components of any input directed graph.<assign9.java>
-Solution code in "assign9.java"

-###### Work left
-- [ ] Construct the Block-Cut-point tree associated with any input connected undirected graph.

 ##### Question 2